6 Thanksgiving Foods Safe for Cats

 Cats are carnivores, so they will not eat much Thanksgiving food.
 But there are some things that they can eat and will enjoy.

-Some foods like cranberry sauce and sweet potatoes might be OK if they are in moderation because they have sugar in them.
+Some foods like cranberry sauce and sweet potatoes might be OK in moderation because they have sugar in them.

-These thanksgiving foods safe for cats can also have turkey if cooked without any seasoning or vegetable broth.
+These Thanksgiving foods are safe for cats, and turkey can be eaten without seasoning or vegetable broth.

-Turkey is also good because it has protein, but remember that cats cannot digest carbs, so when you are giving them turkey, make sure to remove the skin and only give them meat without any skin or bones.
+Turkey is also good because it has protein, but remember that cats cannot digest carbs, so when you give them turkey, remove the skin and only give them meat without any skin or bones.

 They should avoid anything with onions because onions can cause stomach upset, leading to vomiting.